 Dracaena [dra-SEE-nah] lemon lime belongs to Asparagaceae (the asparagus plant family) and is native to tropical Africa.

-One of the select types of Dracaena the lemon lime plant has stunning broad leaves with lemony green edges – hence the name, Lemon lime Dracaena.
+One of the select types of Dracaena, the Lemon Lime plant, has stunning broad leaves with lemony green edges – hence the common name Lemon lime Dracaena.

 It is an easy-to-care houseplant and is cultivated throughout Asia and America.

 - Dracaena Lemon Lime Quick Care Tips

 - How to Propagate Dracaena Warneckii Lemon Lime

 - Dracaena Warneckii Lemon Lime Pests and Diseases

 The botanical name of this beautiful indoor plant is Dracaena deremensis [dra-SEE-nah, dair-rem-MEN-sis] and has a few common names as follows: